hannah-analyst/DataScienceProject/README.md

 ## The Data

-The data is collected by the Food and Agricutlure Organization of the United Nations - https://www.fao.org/faostat/en/#data/FBS , and processed by Our World in Data - https://ourworldindata.org/meat-production .
+The data is collected by the Food and Agriculture Organization of the United Nations - https://www.fao.org/faostat/en/#data/FBS , and processed by Our World in Data - https://ourworldindata.org/meat-production .
 Data of the meat supply by country from 1961 to 2022 is downloaded as an Excel file ready to be read into Python, and the value for the 'World' is selected as the data point for this analysis - individual countries are discarded.

 The dataset consists of the meat supply globally in kgs per person per capita, plus the year in which that value is seen.
 The aim of this project is to build a time-series predictive model within Python with the intention of being able to predict future values of meat supply.